Technology, Humanities, and the Arts in London

 Both courses can count towards the Digital Humanities minor.
 Students that participate in the study abroad program would only need two additional Digital Humanities classes and a capstone or internship to complete the minor.
 Further information regarding the minor can be found here.

-Aside from a couple of day trips to cities in the UK, the 4 week program will be based in London.
+Aside from a day trip to another city in the UK, the 4 week program will be based in London.
 Staying in one city allows students to get involved in many cultural events as well as visit many museums and galleries.
 Classes will mainly be held on-site; however, there will also be classes taught in classrooms with student services support based out of the ACCENT offices in London (located just behind the British Museum and across from the University College London).
 10 Reasons to Enroll in the Tech, Humanities & the Arts in London Study Abroad Program

 Students will be housed in apartments with their classmates around London.
 All apartments are located within zones 1 and 2 of London’s underground metro system.
 Specific locations will be assigned in the Spring.
 All apartments will have kitchens, and students are encouraged to explore London’s markets and grocery stores as a part of their experience.